-Mr Stewart is not an independent director however the Board believes Mr Stewart has significant board, chair, public company, oil and gas industry and financial experience and this results in a sound understanding of the business of the Company which enable Mr Stewart to provide knowledgeable yet unfettered judgement to the Board's deliberations.
+Mr Stewart is not an independent director due solely to his shareholding as described above, however the Board believes Mr Stewart has significant board, chair, public company, oil and gas industry and financial experience and this results in a sound understanding of the business of the Company which enable Mr Stewart to provide knowledgeable yet unfettered judgement to the Board's deliberations.
 In addition, the position of CEO is held by a different individual, Ian Lusted, which allows for a level of separation between the executives responsible for managing the Company and the Non-Executive Board members charged with overseeing those executives.